morea-framework/morea-framework.github.io/src/userguide.md

 ## Add private data

 Up to now, all of the enhancements have occurred in the "Jekyll managed" area of the repository.
 In some cases, you might want to keep files in your repository that are not made a part of the published website.
 To do that, simply create a directory outside the `src/` directory, named something like `private/`, and place your private files inside that directory.
-All files and directories not inside the `src/` directory will not be touched by Jekyll or Morea.
+All files and directories outside the `src/` directory will not be touched by Jekyll or Morea.

 For example, the following screenshot shows a `private/` directory in the ICS 311 master branch containing a file called `midterm.doc`: